13 Weeks Pregnant: The 13th Week Of Pregnancy

 - You or your partner has a sexually transmitted disease.

 Fill-up mom’s car with gas.
-This may sound quite simple and easy, but many women can be bothered by gas fumes.
-Even if your partner is not one of these, you most likely will earn a few bonus points.
+This may sound quite simple, but many pregnant women are sensitive to gas fumes.
+Even if your partner is not one of these, she will probably appreciate your help.